veeto

 Key Takeaways

-• Requires law enforcement to disclose and identify any use of artificial intelligence in official police reports.
+• Requires law enforcement to disclose and track the use of artificial intelligence in police reports.

-• Mandates officers to sign and verify the accuracy of all AI-generated reports.
+• Requires officers to verify the accuracy of AI-generated reports with their signature.

 Get Involved